• Skip to Content

 2

 Electives can be taken through any division of Johns Hopkins University including the School of Public Health, School of Medicine, School of Engineering, and all of the Social Science Departments.
 Some SON elective courses are offered every other year.
-Please check with the Academic Program Coordinator regarding course offerings.
+Please check with the Academic Program Administrator regarding course offerings.
 Independent study credits do not count toward the 19 credits of electives required.
-Students may apply up to 6 credits of a 500 level course offering (in or outside the SON) toward their doctoral program requirements.
-The PhD Curriculum Committee has assigned 9 credits for the completion of the NIH Summer Genetics Institute, which may be applied to the PhD Program elective requirement.
+Students may apply up to 6 credits of a 500 level course offering (inside or outside the SON) toward their doctoral program requirements.

 Sample Program of Study